firstauthor-unknown/paper-blind-review/README.md

 This repository includes the following directories:

+* Dataset: includes the fine-tuning dataset and test dataset.
 * Prompts: includes all the prompts used for fine-tuning, inference, and evaluation.
-* Dataset: includes the fine-tuning dataset and test dataset.
-* Scripts: includes all python code used for fine-tuning and inference.
-* Results: includes all the test file and the corresponding inferred templates as well as the evaluation results.
+* Results: includes the test file, the inferred templates from each model under different configuration settings, and the evaluation results.
+* Scripts: includes the python scripts used for fine-tuning and inference.